 Short Bio

 Dr. Hernaez has had highly interdisciplinary research training in the last years.
 From training in Information Theory during his PhD (2009-2012), followed by his training in Computational Biology during his postdoc at Stanford University (2013-2016, funded by a Stanford Data Science Initiative fellowship); to his previous position as Director of Computational Genomics the Carl R. Woese Institute for Genomic Biology (IGB) at the University of Illinois (UIUC), USA; where he had ample experience working on biology-centered interdisciplinary projects.
-In 2020 he moved back to Spain to lead the Computational Biology Program at the Center for Applied Medical Research (CIMA), University of Navarra.
+In 2020 he moved back to Spain to lead the Computational Biology Program at the Center for Applied Medical Research (CIMA) of the University of Navarra.
+These positions have allowed him to develop clear expertise on the application of machine learning to solve biological problems, as evidenced by his critical involvement in multiple projects published in the most prestigious peer reviewed journals such as Nature Machine Intelligence, Nature Communications or Cancer Research as corresponding author.

-His research focuses on applying statistical learning and Bayesian methods to genomic information to learn useful patterns in the data.
-The learning of these patterns has led to the proposal of several compression methods for different types of genomic information, some of which have been adopted by the International Organization for Standardization (ISO), where he has co-led the new ISO standard for genomic information representation.
-In this context, Dr. Hernaez has been awarded several grants to bring next-generation sequencing to the clinical bedside through Compressive Learning, and holds two international patents on methods for genomic data representation that are currently incorporated in the upcoming ISO standard for genomic information representation.
-He is also actively collaborating with Philips on several projects in genomic data handling.
+Additionally, Dr. Hernaez has proposed several compression methods for different types of genomic information, some of which have been adopted by the International Organization for Standardization (ISO), where Dr. Hernaez has co-led the new ISO standard for genomic information representation which awarded him the ISO Excellence Award in 2023.
+He holds two international patents that are currently incorporated in the ISO standard.
+He is also actively collaborating with Philips in this regard, with whom Dr. Hernaez has an ongoing industrial partnership.